docarray/docarray/README.md

 <!-- start elevator-pitch -->

-DocArray is a libaray for nested, unstructured data such as text, image, audio, video, 3D mesh.
+DocArray is a library for nested, unstructured data such as text, image, audio, video, 3D mesh.
 Its Pythonic interface allows deep learning engineers to easily preprocess, embed, search, recommend and transfer the data.

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.